SettleMint

 Choose the published instrument template for the asset you want to create.
 The wizard shows the required features and compliance options attached to each available template.
 Required features are token behaviors the selected template attaches during deployment, not optional choices you remove during issuance.

 If a template needs a prerequisite token that is not available in your tenant, the template card stays disabled and names the missing prerequisite.
-Use the card action to create the needed token or register an existing external token, then return to the wizard and select the template after the prerequisite is available.
+Use the card button to create the needed token or register an existing external token, then return to the wizard and select the template after the prerequisite is available.

 Instrument template selection